Lesson 1: Intro to Serial

 > screen /dev/tty.SLAB_USBtoUART 9600

-You terminal should go blank with a flashing cursor.
+Your terminal should go blank with a flashing cursor.
 You are now connected to that port.
-Anything you write will be instantly sent to Arduino as ASCII-encoded text.
+Anything you type will be instantly sent to Arduino as ASCII-encoded text.

-To disconnect, you must type control-a followed by control-\.
+To disconnect, type control-a followed by control-\.
 The screen program will then ask if you want to exit.
 Type y.

 Python

-Finally, let’s make a simple program in Python to write and read data off the serial port.
-This is simply to demonstrate the overall programming concepts before we dive more deeply into JavaScript solutions for our other lessons.
-Again, you can really use any programming language you like!
+Finally, let’s write a simple program in Python to communicate with the Arduino over serial.
+This demonstrates the overall programming concepts before we dive into JavaScript solutions in the following lessons.
+Again, you can use any programming language you like!

 > pip3 install pyserial

-This will install the pySerial library. pySerial is quite straightforward and pySerial’s “fast intro” docs provide a number of examples.
+This will install the pySerial library. pySerial is quite straightforward—their “short introduction” docs provide a number of examples.

 Let’s write a quick Python program to communicate with SimpleSerialIn.ino.

-First, import the required libraries and then create and initialize a pySerial Serial object.
+First, import the required libraries and create a pySerial Serial object:

 import serial # from https://pyserial.readthedocs.io